Osteoarthritis of the Acromioclavicular Joint

 Some patients may be referred to a doctor for further diagnosis.
 Once your diagnostic examination is complete, the physiotherapists at West Vancouver Sports and Orthopedic Physiotherapy have treatment options that will help speed your recovery, so that you can more quickly return to your active lifestyle.

 Some of the exercises you'll do are designed to get your shoulder working in ways that are similar to your work tasks and sport activities.
-Our physiotherapist will help you find ways to do your tasks that don't put too much stress on your shoulder.
+Our therapist will help you find ways to do your tasks that don't put too much stress on your shoulder.
 Before your physiotherapy sessions end, we will teach you a number of ways to avoid future problems.

 West Vancouver Sports and Orthopedic Physiotherapy provides services for physiotherapy in West Vancouver.